Larissa Lam: Hosting

 She was one of the original hosts of the talk show, Top 3, which airs on JUCE TV formerly called, JCTV.
-She also starred in Season 1 and 2 on the JCTV reality show, Cruise with a Cause'."
+She also starred in Season 1 and 2 on the JCTV reality show, Cruise with a Cause.
 She is one of the hosts of UTalk Radio, an advice show for young adults.

-Film Maker
+Film maker

-In 2015, Lam made her directorial debut and co-produced with a Documentary short titled, "Finding Cleveland" with Only Won.
-It garnished multiple nominations for Best Documentary.
+In 2015, Lam made her directorial debut and co-produced with a Documentary short titled, Finding Cleveland with Only Won.
+It garnered multiple nominations for Best Documentary.
 The story started as a journey for Only Won's search for his family roots, but instead of taking him to the far east, it took him into the deep south of Cleveland, MS. While the 14-minute documentary focuses on the family's discoveries about their roots, it also touches on a broader history, such as the treatment of Chinese immigrants in the region and the role the 1882 Chinese Exclusion Act played in that.
 She directed a feature film called Far East Deep South that was released in 2020.

 Personal life

-Larissa Lam is married to hip-hop artist Only Won.
+Lam is married to hip-hop artist Only Won.
 The couple currently reside in Los Angeles, California.